Rosemary Oil for Hair Growth: 2021 Guide

 The pharmaceutical treatment options for AGA are Minoxidil and Finasteride.

 Minoxidil, known commercially as Rogaine, is a topical treatment that stimulates the hair follicles.
-It has been shown to be moderately effective after 4 to 6 months of use.
+It is moderately effective after 4 to 6 months of use.

 Finasteride, marketed as Propecia and Proscar, is a pill that works by binding to the enzyme (5-alpha-reductase) that would otherwise convert free testosterone to DHT.